-Based on our own experiences and research, we have selected some of the best places to stay around Acadia National Park for visitors.
+Based on our own experiences and research, we have selected some of the best places to stay near Acadia National Park for visitors.

 These hotels and vacation rentals are within a short walk or ride from the main Bar Harbor amenities like restaurants, breweries, shops, and other attractions.

 - The Bar Harbor Grand Hotel has a three-star rating and is housed in a replica building of the historic Rodick House at the center of Bar Harbor’s Main Street.
 Elegance and first-class amenities are all part of the experience at the Bar Harbor Grand Hotel.
 Many of the decorations and furniture pieces are built to replicate those from the original hotel in the 1800’s.

 - Bar Harbor Villager Motel – Downtown is an excellent choice for a casual stay in downtown Bar Harbor.
 Each room at this motel comes equipped with a coffee machine and a mini-fridge along with a grab-and-go breakfast to start the day off right.
 Guests can also enjoy the seasonal heated outdoor pool.

 - The Idle Hour VRBO is a quaint waterfront cottage that’s known for spectacular sunrises and ocean views.
 This two-bedroom accommodates four guests and features a sunny interior with Maine-inspired decor.
 The star of this Surry vacation rental is the lovely deck that sits right on the water.
 From the deck, take the stairs down to a narrow strip of the shore where you can dip your toes into the water.